htekgulds/htekgulds/README.md

 Hello, I’m Hasan!
 A married Muslim guy with one kid.

+Currently I'm working as a DevOps Engineer using Kubernetes, Rancher, Gitlab CI and ArgoCD

-I mainly write in Java and Javascript and I’m interested in React, Spring, Kubernetes and Devops in general.
-I’m currently learning about Quarkus and Keycloak.
+I mainly write in Java and Javascript and sometimes .Net.
+I’m interested in NodeJs, React, Spring, Kubernetes and Devops in general.

 Also, I love dragons and cats!